e-HAIL Members

 Assistant Professor, Department of Learning Health Sciences

-Areas of Expertise: Development and use of measurement systems to support health and education organizations; quality improvement.
+Areas of Expertise: Development and use of measurement systems to support health and education organizations; quality improvement

 Publications: